 In Sarajevo Kinkel pressed for rapid progress on a common citizenship and passport law and other symbols of a joint identity such as a common currency and common car plates.

-regret that little had been done to implement such suggestions, which he described as "just the minimum" which could be expected as a demonstration of political will for reconciliation and co-operation.
+In his address to this week's meeting in Bonn, Kinkel expressed regret that little had been done to implement such suggestions, which he described as "just the minimum" which could be expected as a demonstration of political will for reconciliation and co-operation.

+Those who attended the meeting said the German foreign minister showed himself clearly impatient and frustrated at the situation in Bosnia.
 He suggested one way to make progress might be to give more powers to the High Civilian Representative, Carlos Westendorp.
 Kinkel said that a "more robust" mandate for Westendorp would give him the power to make interim decisions until the Bosnian leadership achieved agreement.
 In this way, decisions could be pushed through despite the objections of individual groups.